-For over 50 years, the National Partnership for Women & Families has been working to ensure that all women have access to the full range of reproductive health care, including abortion care.
+For over 50 years, the National Partnership for Women & Families has been working to ensure that all women and pregnant people have access to the full range of reproductive health care, including abortion care.

 - State Abortion Bans Could Harm Nearly 15 Million Women of Color

 - Dobbs v.
 Jackson Women's Health Organization – What now?